-STRMU Assistance Criteria Evidence Eligible Payments Rental Assistance Legal right to reside in the unit, and responsibility for rent payment Evidence includes a lease naming the tenant as the leaseholder or an eligible household occupant, or a default/late payment notice that identifies the eligible person or a resident member of the family as a named tenant under the lease.
-Rent Mortgage Must demonstrate resident owner of mortgaged real property Evidence of ownership includes a deed accompanied by a mortgage or a deed of trust; a mortgage or deed of trust default/late payment notice which identifies the eligible person or a resident member of the family as the property owner/debtor; or, a valid, currently-dated title insurance policy identifying the eligible person or a resident member of the family as the property owner/debtor Mortgage Property Taxes, condo fees, homeowners insurance included in the mortgage payment Utility Must reside in the unit legally, and responsibility for utility payment Evidence includes a utility account in their name or proof of responsibility to make utility payments, such as cancelled checks, money orders, or receipts in their name from a utility company Utilities - NOT internet, cable, or phone service
+STRMU Criteria Assistance Evidence Eligible Payments Rental Assistance Legal right to reside in the unit, and responsibility for rent payment Evidence includes a lease naming the tenant as the leaseholder or an eligible household occupant, or a default/late payment notice that identifies the eligible person or a resident member of the family as a named tenant under the lease.
+Rent Mortgage Must demonstrate resident owner of mortgaged real property Utility Must reside in the unit legally, and responsibility for utility payment Evidence of ownership includes a deed accompanied by a mortgage or a deed of trust; a mortgage or deed of trust default/late payment notice which identifies the eligible person or a resident member of the family as the property owner/debtor; or, a valid, currently-dated title insurance policy identifying the eligible person or a resident member of the family as the property owner/debtor Mortgage Property Taxes, condo fees, homeowners insurance included in the mortgage payment Evidence includes a utility account in their name or proof of responsibility to make utility payments, such as cancelled checks, money orders, or receipts in their name from a utility company Utilities - NOT internet, cable, or phone service

-Utility accounts are not required to be in the qualified applicant's name.
+^{}Utility accounts are not required to be in the qualified applicant's name.